AS 4100:2020

 Limitations & Notes

-- Cold-formed design thickness: 0.93× nominal thickness per AS/NZS 1163 is applied to slenderness calculations (b/t ratios) for cold-formed hollow sections, but not to gross area.
+- Cold-formed design thickness: The AS/NZS 1163 design-thickness convention is applied to slenderness calculations for cold-formed hollow sections, but not to gross area.

 - Sideways members: For members marked

 sideways=true, AS4100 major/minor design actions and capacities are reported after the section orientation mapping is applied.
-These design-axis results may not line up one-for-one with raw localMy/Mzresult labels or third-party report row headings for mono-symmetric sections (tees, channels, angles), even when the governing capacities match. - Flexural-torsional buckling: Monosymmetry constant βx is included in the LTB elastic buckling moment Mo for tees and channels.
-A standalone FTB member compression check is not performed.
-Channels and angles used as compression members should verify FTB separately per Clause 6.3.3.
+These design-axis results may not line up one-for-one with raw localMy/Mzresult component labels for mono-symmetric sections (tees, channels, angles), even when the governing capacities match. - Imported design metadata: Imported replay models may carry explicit AS4100 metadata such as

 - αm computation: Auto-computed from the quarter-point moment distribution.
 For specific loading patterns, the manual override is available.